ckan/ckan/doc/maintaining/data-viewer.rst

 Overview
 --------

-The CKAN resource page can contain one or more views of the resource data or file contents.
+The CKAN resource page can contain one or more visualizations of the resource data or file contents (a table, a bar chart, a map, etc).
 These are commonly referred to as *resource views*.

 .. image:: /images/views_overview.png